 uddenly, there loomed before them towering rock formations unlike any they had ever seen.
 From both sides of the river, limestone cliffs rose to a spectacular height of 1200 feet.
 “In many places,” wrote Meriwether Lewis, “the rocks seem ready to tumble on us.”
 At each bend in the waterway, great stone walls seemed to block passage, only to open like gentle giant gates as the expedition drew near.
 In his journal, Meriwether wrote: “I shall call this place: “GATES OF THE MOUNTAINS

 he name stuck, and for nearly two centuries travelers have ventured down this stretch of the Missouri to marvel at its natural wonders.
-Today, most visitors enjoy the beauty of the Gates of the Mountains from aboard one of three tour boats – the “Canyon Voyager”, the “Sacajawea” (named after the only women and indigenous person on the Expedition), and the “Hilger Rose” (named after Nicholas Hilger, who began the tours in 1886 on a vessel named “Rose of Helena”).
+Today, most visitors enjoy the beauty of the Gates of the Mountains from aboard a tour boat – the “Canyon Voyager” or the “Sacajawea” (named after the only women and indigenous person on the Expedition).

 reat towering walls of limestone still stand guard over the river.
 Bighorn sheep and Mountain Goats scamper in the rocks high above the water.
 Ospreys, eagles (bald and golden), vultures and falcons (peregrine and prairie) still soar on the updrafts.
 The canyon is also home to otters, deer, squirrels, ermine, beaver, mountain lions, black bears and other wild creatures.
 The life list for bird species is over 120 right now.

-rom the vessel you can see Mann Gulch, the site of the raging forest fire that killed 13 smokejumpers 50 years ago.
+rom the vessel you can see Mann Gulch, the site of the raging forest fire that killed 13 smokejumpers, August 5, 1949.
 This tragedy was the main subject matter of Norman Maclean’s book “Young Men and Fire”.
-The story of Mann gulch is one of the more interesting stories told by the guide and pilot.
+The story of Mann Gulch is one of the more interesting stories told by the guide and pilot.

 he tour’s main attraction, though, is the inexhaustible scenery – wooded slopes, rugged rock formations, and the placid beauty of the timeless Missouri.